 To create such a task, go to the Tasker action category Misc and choose Run Task.
 Enter the name of your task (for example: Start Workout) in the field below and select it from the drop-down menu below that field.
 Then head over to Event -> Plugin -> NFC Tag Reader -> Read Tag (or just click here).
 If your device has multiple reader modules installed, make sure that one is configured as an “NFC reader” by going into its settings and tapping Select Reader Mode at least once (this may not work if there are too many apps running in the background).
 Now tap Add Action->Run Shell->Run Script->Scripting Helpers – AutoInput

 NFC tags can be used to unlock doors.

 If you have an NFC tag, you can use it to unlock your door.
 You just need to program the tag with your home address and set up a corresponding Autolock feature on the app.
 When you get home, hold the tag over the lock for 10 seconds, and voila!
 The door will open automatically for you!

 NFC can also be used to start your PC with your smartphone.
 Just place an NFC tag on your desk and connect it to a link that opens the default web browser on your computer.
 Your PC will start up and open its browser when you tap the tag.

 Loyalty programs are a great way to incentivize repeat purchases and reward your most loyal customers.
 But if you’re not using NFC technology, then how do you actually engage with your customers?
-You can use an NFC enabled loyalty card to show that they are eligible members of a rewards program, which is something many customers will appreciate (and maybe even brag about).
-If someone asks where they can find an NFC friendly store or restaurant near them, simply tell them all they need to do is look for the sticker on the door or countertop!
+You can use an NFC-enabled loyalty card to show that they are elected members of a rewards program, which is something many customers will appreciate (and maybe even brag about).
+If someone asks where they can find an NFC-friendly store or restaurant near them, simply tell them all they need to do is look for the sticker on the door or countertop!

 20. Use NFC to Control Your Surrounding